kyoheiu/felix/README.md

 - rename
 - make new directory
 - empty the trash directory
-- set your own command to execute file with `config.toml`, which is so handy!
+- set your own command to open file with `config.toml`, which is so handy!

 ## Installation